What is Fish! Philosophy?

 2. Be There

-Be there it’s about being focused on the current moment. focus on the task you’re doing, focus on an individual you’re trying to assist, don’t fly away along with your thoughts from where you are currently.
+Be there it’s about being focused on the current moment.
+Focus on the task you’re doing, focus on an individual you’re trying to assist, don’t fly away along with your thoughts from where you are currently.
+This also refers to working with your colleagues attentively.

 3. Make Their Day